AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 4. Safely eject the SD card from the PC and replace in the ZCU208

-.. note:: **Design File Information** The software and firmware contained in the SD Card image are biult upon the `Xilinx RF Data Converter Evaluation Tool (v2020.2) <https://www.xilinx.com/products/silicon-devices/soc/rfsoc.html#resources>`_.
-Our customizations are accomplished via TCL scripts for the Xilinx Vivado project, and several modifications to the Xilinx PetaLinux BSP.
+.. note:: **Design File Information** The software and firmware contained in the SD Card image are biult upon the `AMD RF Data Converter Evaluation Tool (v2020.2) <https://www.xilinx.com/products/silicon-devices/soc/rfsoc.html#resources>`_.
+Our customizations are accomplished via TCL scripts for the AMD Vivado project, and several modifications to the AMD PetaLinux BSP.
 The source code for these modifications is freely available.
 We are in the process of moving our private GitHub repo to public status so that the project can be cloned/forked/etc.

 Boot & Network Configuration